'It's My Dad's': PA Man With Gun Arrested At Atlantic City Airport Checkpoint

-A Pennsylvania man who was caught trying to carry a loaded gun onto a flight at Atlantic City Airport told them it wasn't his, federal authorities said.
+A Pennsylvania man who was caught trying to carry a loaded gun onto a flight at Atlantic City Airport claimed it wasn't his, federal authorities said.

 The Radnor, PA resident was seized when a Transportation Security Administration officer spotted the .38-caliber handgun as it passed through the X-ray monitor in a carry-on bag, TSA Spokesperson Lisa Farbstein said.